The examples below illustrate the use of Resource Definitions to realize a particular capability.

 (...)

-This section contains example Resource Definitions for using
+This section contains example Resource Definitions using the Template Driver for injecting environment variables in your containers.

 (...)